kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/02_The_Kubernetes_Study_Guide/transcript.md

 This course comes with is very own study guide.
-You can find it on Github, so you just need to clone this repo to download it.
+You can find it on Github, that means that you can download this  guide by just doing a git clone.

-This guide is made up of a number of sections and each of these section contains a series of topic folders.
-These sections and topics mirrors the Udemy course.
+This guide is made up of a number of sections and each section contains a series of topic folders.
+This section and topic structure, mirrors the Udemy course itself.
 So for each video in this course there is a corresponding topic folder.

 For example, right now you're watching the video for this topic, the Kubernetes study guide.

 Each topic folder contains a readme file.
-These README files cover everything the videos cover, but in more detail, and they contain a lot useful links and sample commands.
-I recommend that you review these readme files as you progress through the course.
+These README files cover everything the videos cover, but in more detail, and they contain a lot of useful links and example commands.
+I recommend that you review the readme files as you go through the course.

-In a lot of the videos, we demo the use of various yaml files.
-You can find these files in the corresponding topic, under a folder called configs.
+In a lot of the videos, we'll make use of various yaml files.
+You can find these files in the corresponding topic folder, under a folder called configs.
+So if you want to follow along and copy what I do in a particular demo, then the very first thing you have to do, is open up a bash terminal and then cd to that video's topic folder.
+This will make it easier to work with these config files from the command line.

-I will have this Study guide opened up in VS Code text editor at the start of most demos.
-In addition to that I'll navigate to the  video's topic folder and then open a bash terminal inside it.
-I'm doing this so that I can conveniently access the config files from the command line, that's because I need to refer to these files as part of the commands I'll be running.
+If you're using VS code, then there's a handy shortcut to quickly get this done.
+All you have to do is use the explorer side bar to navigate to the video's topic folder and then open up a bash terminal inside it.

+I'll usually keep the side bar minimised by toggling the explorer icon so that there's more screen space for the actual demo itself.